What is Tribal Sovereignty?

 There are, however, both positives and negatives to the issue of tribal sovereignty:

 - Positives: To allow tribes to live and exist as truly sovereign nations is to give them back dominion they had before the arrival of Europeans.
-It allows them to manage and control their own destinies and to operate without incursions into their legal and business affairs by the States.
+It allows them to manage and control their own destinies and to operate without incursions into their legal and business affairs by the states and the United States.

 Given these realities, how do we move forward, define and enact sovereignty for all Native American tribes?
 That is a very complex and open-ended question.
 Perhaps we need to start by agreeing on what “sovereignty” means.
 Then move forward from that definition to define what it means for the tribes and for the U.S. Yet, even the definition of “sovereignty” is a complex quandary.
 As a former chief of the Eastern Band of Cherokee stated: